 - Remember, moving violations have set point values, and the more moving violations you commit, the closer you will be to a suspension on your driving record.

-- Think about it: Getting convicted for talking on a cell phone (a 5 point ticket) while driving 21 MPH over (a 6 point ticket) will cause your license to be suspended.
-How many New Yorkers do this on the Thruway daily?
+- Getting convicted for talking on a cell phone (a 5-point ticket) while driving 21 miles per hour over the speed limit (a 6-point ticket) will cause your license to be suspended.

-The following traffic violations, depending on the severity of your circumstances, can also give rise to a suspended license in New York:
+The following traffic violations, depending on the circumstances, can also give rise to a suspended license in New York:

 - Abandoning Your Car on a Public Highway (VTL 1224-7)